civican/legisinfo/44-1/bills/C-59/bill_text.md

 No application may be made under section 92,

-in respect of a merger **that was the subject of a request for a certificate under section 102 or a notification under section 114**, more than one year after the merger has been substantially completed; **or**
+in respect of a merger that was the subject of a request for a certificate under section 102 or a notification under section 114, more than one year after the merger has been substantially completed; or

 in respect of any other merger, more than three years after the merger has been substantially completed.